Written by Barry Reszel for Chicagoland Musical Theatre

-"Dee Snider's Rock & Roll Christmas Tale" makes its world premiere at Chicago's Broadway Playhouse at Water Tower Place for a two-month run starting Nov.
-4.
+An interesting group of celebrities attended the official opening night of “Dee Snider’s Rock & Roll Christmas Tale” at the Broadway Playhouse at Water Tower Place on Wednesday night.

 Among those who walked the red carpet and support the Twisted Sister lead singer’s new show are two rivals from his 2012 run on “The Celebrity Apprentice”: Debbie Gibson and former “American Idol” star and recent congressional candidate Clay Aiken.
 Former pro wrestler Mick Foley and rock guitarist Lita Ford.

 Written by Eloise Marie Valdez for NWI Times

 Fans of Twisted Sister frontman Dee Snider will be happy to know the metal rocker is ringing in the holidays in a memorable fashion in the Windy City.

 The long-haired blonde entertainer has a special gift for theatergoers this season.
 It's a bit of a twisted tale with lots of holiday fun.